 - The fee estimates are inside the calculator; feel free to redo the math for your own assumptions!

-- The current chart ends in March of 2016
+- The current chart ends in May of 2017

-- 1982-1986 had a $30,000 employee contribution limit – but we used the $7,000 limit of later years.
+- 1982-1986 technically had a $30,000 employee contribution limit – but we used a $7,000 limit for fairness.

 How did you compute employer 401(k) matches?

 - We based all of the numbers on a 3% employer match (It’s estimated around 2.7%)

 - We estimated you earned 2 times the personal median income